Making Theosophy Living, Practical & Transformative

 Clearly, there is a use to which such knowledge can be put, otherwise there would be no point to the rest of the chapter that preceded that question.
 The point is that knowledge of occult details is meant to be applied, meditated upon, and put into practice, as far as possible, rather than remain a mass of theoretical information which may go no further than the brain-mind.

-One will find all three of these forming a large part of the message of the Bhagavad Gita but one will also find them throughout the authentic teachings of the modern Theosophical Movement.
-Take, for example, the compilations and explanations found in The Raja Yoga of Theosophy, The Theosophical Guide to Meditation, Practical Theosophy, Helpful Hints for Spiritual Progress, Daily Self-Study and Self-Examination, Living Consciously, The Two Paths, and other articles listed under the heading “SPIRITUAL LIVING AND PRACTICE” on our Articles page.
-We appreciate that for some, the three things just mentioned may not come very naturally or easily.
-But once one begins to truly and deeply reflect upon Atma or Atman – the ONE Universal Self of all and in all and expressing Itself as all – and once we make the effort to keep that in our thoughts and reflections every single day, it becomes far more naturally and easily a basis for thought and action.
+We appreciate that for some, the consistent daily application of the more directly practical side of Theosophy may not come very naturally or easily.
+That is perfectly alright and everyone is different.
+Many people are drawn to and attracted by Theosophy because of its great appeal to the intellect and intellectual faculties.
+There is nothing at all wrong with that but it must not stop there.
+Remember Atma Vidya.
+Once one begins to truly and deeply reflect upon Atma or Atman – the ONE Universal Self of all and in all and expressing Itself as all – and once we make the effort to keep that in our thoughts and reflections every single day, it becomes far more naturally and easily a basis for thought and action.
 There is a big difference between KNOWLEDGE and WISDOM.

 ~*~